gitmihalis/dang-thats-delicious/readme.md

 ## What is this?

-A full features Express application learned from Wes Bos' Learn Node course!
+A full featured Express application learned from Wes Bos' Learn Node course!

 ## Sample Data